dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

-You indicate whether a particular `String` can be modified (or *mutated*) by assigning it to a variable (in which case it can be modified), or to a constant (in which case it can't be modified):
+You indicate whether a particular `String` can be modified (or *mutated*) by assigning it to a variable (in which case it can be modified), or to a constant (in which case it can't be modified).

 ```swift
 var variableString = "Horse"